 You can also choose to change your thought process and confront your anxiety so that you can be in control of it.
 This will have long term benefits overall.

 If you normally depend on 'safety behaviours' to help you cope, then list them in order of importance, then start by dropping or not doing the least important, and gradually work your way up over time.
+Safety behaviours are things we develop when we feel threatened or in danger.
+Examples might be stopping going out/talking to people, constantly checking things, repeatedly asking for reassurance, avoidance.

 What am I reacting to?